 Honest Beauty Magic Gel-to-Milk Cleanser ($15) is a great cleanser in my book.
 The texture is pleasant + leaves the skin feeling hydrated.
 I found this cleanser kept my skin’s oils at a happy balance, which a lot of cleansers have trouble doing.

 Sometimes this cleanser’s milky quality can cause cloudy vision for a second or two as you’re washing/cleaning it off.
-I found this infrequent, brief, with no adverse effects and no stinging.
+I found this infrequent, brief, and no stinging.
 So, I do not find this a detractor.
 I actually continued to use this after the test period.
-The brand describes a floral scent, I didn’t really pick it up and found it neutral smelling.
+The brand describes a floral scent, I don’t feel it has a scent + found it neutral smelling.
 (That’s normal for rose water.
 The real stuff smells more earthy than floral.)

 Sensitive Skin Acne Review